-During a journey in Uganda I got confronted with the cruel Rwandan genocide of 1994.
-Back in Belgium I wanted to know more about this hideous scar of our history.
-I started reading books, watched documentaries in which witnesses described the atrocities that took place.
+During a vacation in Uganda I got confronted with the Rwandan genocide that took place in 1994.
 I was particularly shocked by the fact that this conflict could erupt so quickly and easily.
 Between 800.000 and 1.000.000 million people were slaughtered over the course of 100 days.

-I believe that any society could be the victim of a sudden outburst of violence.
-We should be aware of this.
-I visualized this in these sculptures in two ways.
+I visualized this in these sculptures (15 in total) in two ways.
 First of all, I made the frames similar to that of toy model airplane kits.
 Where you simply click each part out of the frame and you’re ready to go.
-On top of that I used magnets to attach the machetes to the steal frame.
+On top of that I used magnets to attach the machetes to the steel frame.
 So you can simply grab a machete out of the frame.
 Just like it was that easy to grab a machete from your house and start killing, back in 1994.
 All of a sudden this piece of art could change into a lethal weapon.
 You could be a victim, you could even turn into an aggressor.
-Violence, aggressiveness are always lurking around any corner.
-We should always be aware of this.

 To make these sculptures I went to Rwanda and Uganda myself to collect the machetes.
-To collect them, I bought a bunch of new ones and we started driving around Kampala, Uganda to exchange new machetes for used ones.
-5 days later I arrived in Brussels with 40 machetes in my luggage.
-Very tired but with a lot of energy to finally start my project!
+Each time we bought a bunch of new ones and we started driving around the countryside to exchange new machetes for used ones.